Dog Bite Lawyers in Shrewsbury, MO

 Common Dog Attack Injuries

-As harmless as they seem, "man's best friend" can be dangerous.
-Our dog attack attorneys in Shrewsbury, MO, know how victims and their families can be affected after an incident.
+A dog might be considered "man's best friend, but that doesn't mean they're not dangerous.
+Our dog attack attorneys in Shrewsbury, MO, understand how victims and their families can be affected after an incident.
 For instance, below are some of the most common injuries related to dog bites:

-Too often, people stereotype certain breeds.
-There are facts to back this stigma, but they're not always applicable.
-Any dog is able to bite a human.
-This can be attributed to the dog's environment and interaction with the victim.
+Too often, people stereotype certain dog breeds.
+There are facts to back this stigma, but it's not always the case.
+Any dog is able to bite someone.
+This can be caused by how the person interacts with the dog and the environment it was raised in.

 Breeds that are often associated with bites include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
-The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
-People have a similar tendency to attack others when they're scared or aggravated.
+The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
+People have the same tendency to lash out others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Shrewsbury, MO?

-A dog bite lawyer in Shrewsbury, MO, will look into a variety of special and general damages.
-Some of these include:
+A dog bite lawyer in Shrewsbury, MO, will look into a number of damages.
+These include:

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Shrewsbury, MO personal injury lawyers will ensure that no money is left on the table in your claim.